Ashram metro station

 The Ashram metro station is located on the Pink Line of the Delhi Metro and situated between Vinobapuri and Sarai Kale Khan - Nizamuddin metro station.

 History

 As part of Phase III of Delhi Metro, Ashram Metro Station was opened for public use from 31 December 2018.

 Construction

-The station is just 151.6 metre against an average of 265 metre which makes Ashram Metro Station to be the smallest metro station in the system.
+The station is just 151.6 metres against an average of 265 metres which makes Ashram Metro Station to be the smallest metro station in the system.

 Unlike usual two level metro stations, Ashram has 3 levels.
 Apart from the Concourse and Platform levels, another level called mezzanine floor has been added.